 It is required that every candidate has a relevant Enhanced DBS Check with Barred List check.
 The DBS must be registered online to the Update Service.
 GSL will check the update service every 12 months for all candidates.
 If a DBS is no longer on the update service, a new check will be required.

 If the DBS is obtained through GSL and not registered online to the update service, then it is valid for a period of 12 months, after which a new check will be required.

-Where a candidate's DBS is 'pending' (being processed by the DBS) and time is an issue, we inform the school of the status of the DBS, supply the school with professional references and adhere to the school's wishes regarding the placement of the candidate.
-If the school decides to accept the teacher while their DBS is still pending, we will ask the school to sign a disclaimer acknowledging the status of the disclosure and accepting responsibility for the candidate while their disclosure is pending.
+Where a candidate's DBS is complete via a GSL application, but the certificate has not yet been received by the candidate, and time is an issue, we inform the school of the status of the DBS, supply the school with the platform report and adhere to the school's wishes regarding the placement of the candidate.
+If the school decides to accept the teacher while their physical DBS is still pending, we will ask the school to sign a disclaimer acknowledging the status of the disclosure and accepting responsibility for the candidate while their disclosure is pending.
 If the school does not wish to accept the candidate, we will endeavour to find a suitable, fully vetted replacement that the school is happy with.